 Investing in our Communities

-Our mission of helping investors succeed extends to our community.
-We have a long history of supporting organizations that promote health, protect the environment, foster a vibrant arts culture and invest in education and future leaders to make our community a better place to live and work.
+As a proud Canadian company, with a wide global reach, AGF has a strong history of supporting organizations that promote health, protect the environment, foster a vibrant arts culture and invest in education and future leaders to make our community a better place to live and work.

 AGF's co-founder C. Warren Goldring believed in supporting initiatives that improve society as a whole and make a difference in our own neighbourhoods and abroad.
 His legacy continues today as AGF promotes employee involvement in campaigns, causes and charities, while donating to various charitable and non-profit organizations.